Internet censorship in the Philippines is relatively light compared to that of some other countries in Asia.

 QUICK:ExpressVPN offers comprehensive VPN protection for your online travels while in the Philippines.
 Comprehensive app support and global server coverage are backed up by excellent customer service.
 A 30-day money-back guarantee makes trying the somewhat expensive provider a no-risk proposition.

 Read our full review of ExpressVPN.

-CyberGhost is the best option for new VPN users who are looking for blazing connection speeds.
+CyberGhost is an excellent option for new VPN users who are looking for fast connection speeds.

 A strict no-logs policy and a willingness to accept Bitcoin means your privacy is well covered at CyberGhost.
 Military-grade encryption, kill switch protection, ad blocking and more all make the scene.